ircdocs/modern-irc/index.md

 If used during initial registration, and the server supports capability negotiation, the `CAP` command will suspend registration.
 Once capability negotiation has ended the registration process will continue.

-Clients and servers should implement capability negotiation and the `CAP` command based off the [IRCv3.1](http://ircv3.net/specs/core/capability-negotiation-3.1.html) and [IRCv3.2](http://ircv3.net/specs/core/capability-negotiation-3.2.html) Capability Negotiation specifications.
+Clients and servers should implement capability negotiation and the `CAP` command based on the [IRCv3.1](http://ircv3.net/specs/core/capability-negotiation-3.1.html) and [IRCv3.2](http://ircv3.net/specs/core/capability-negotiation-3.2.html) Capability Negotiation specifications.
 'Official' updates, improvements, and new versions of capability negotiation are managed by the [IRCv3 Working Group](http://ircv3.net/irc/).

 ---